benjamincrozat/content/posts/laravel-array-validation.md

 ]);
 ```

+Here's what will happen:
-1. Laravel's validator expects the phone and email keys.
+1. Laravel's validator expects the phone and email keys and won't pass if they're not present.
-2. The validation won't pass if any additional key if passed.
+2. The validation will also fail if any additional key if passed.
+Talk about strictness!

 ## Custom error messages for array validation in Laravel